industrial-peons/industrial-peons.github.io/dkp-info.md

 - **Details!**
 - **WeakAuras**
 - **HealComms** (healers only)
+- **Peggle**

 ## Voting

 This system is able to be changed by a vote of the raid-ready guild members.
 Please contact the raid officers if you would like to propose a vote, and we will post it in #💰loot-discussion on the guild Discord.
-A vote requires at least 40 raid-ready Peons to vote either way on the proposed change, and changes cannot be made mid-raid.
+A vote requires at least 30 raid-ready Peons to vote either way on the proposed change, and changes cannot be made mid-raid.

 If we encounter an unforeseen situation that seems outside the bounds of this system, the raid officers, while open to consultation from other players, will make the final decision in-raid.